archanags001/Insightful-Data-Explorer/README.md

 ## Features
 - **Data Handling**: Upload CSV or Excel files, edit data, and perform preprocessing tasks.
+- **Chat with Data:** InsightBot allows you to chat with your data.
 - **Visualization**: Create custom visualizations and use AutoViz for automated chart generation.
 - **Feature Engineering**: Transform and create new features, handle missing values, outliers, and more.
 - **AutoML**: Automate model selection, training, and optimization for regression, classification, clustering, anomaly detection, and time series forecasting with PyCaret.